ChaudharyNavneet/LittleLemon/README.md

-# 🍽️ Table Booking for little lemon
+# 🍽️ Table Booking for the little lemon

 A responsive and modern React web application for **Little Lemon Restaurant** that allows users to reserve a table effortlessly.
 Built as part of the Coursera Meta Front-End Developer Capstone Project.